Quantum shockwave at the quasi-relativistic resonance

 Furthermore, even though we have focused on 2D Dirac electrons in graphene, it is straight forward to show that similar shockwave solutions occur in 3D and 1D Dirac systems.
 In fact, it would be especially interesting to explore the nature of this shockwave in the 1D systems of Luttinger liquids where particle interactions are particularly strong \cite{Haldane81}.

-Before closing we note that the reference \cite{Floquet25} just recently discussed the response of the Dirac electrons near the resonance, apparently unaware that this was already analyzed in the reference \cite{Jablan20}.
-Interestingly, reference \cite{Floquet25} does point out the possibility of the shockwave on resonance but does not give any analysis of the actual shockwave.
-Also some of these Volkov type solutions in longitudinal EM fields have been recently discussed in the reference \cite{Volkov11} however in a somewhat approximate manner and without any mention of the shockwave solution.
+Before closing we note that the reference \cite{Floquet25} just recently discussed the optical response of Dirac electrons in the Floquet formalism, confirming that there is a strong nonlinear response near the resonance, as was shown earlier in the reference \cite{Jablan20}.
+Interestingly, reference \cite{Floquet25} does point out the possibility of the shockwave on resonance but does not give any analysis of the resonant (i.e. the shockwave) response.
+Also, some of these Volkov type solutions in longitudinal EM fields have been recently discussed in the reference \cite{Volkov11} however in a somewhat approximate manner and without any mention of the shockwave solution.
+Note also that the original Volkov analysis of transverse EM field \cite{QED} does not lead to a shockwave response.
+Finally note that this quantum shockwave, occurring when EM field moves at the resonance with the limiting particle velocity, is very different from the Cherenkov radiation which occurs when a particle moves faster than the velocity of EM field \cite{ECM}.

-In conclusion we studied the effect of a longitudinal electromagnetic field propagating in graphene on resonance with the Dirac electron quasi-limiting velocity.
-We showed that a strong field leads to the quantum shockwave which is accompanied by energy dissipation, while the electron gets localized at the moving shockwave singularities.
-Effect that is especially strong in graphene due to the low electron mass.
+In conclusion we studied the resonant interaction of a longitudinal electromagnetic field and a Dirac electron in graphene.
+We showed that a strong field leads to the quantum shockwave, which is accompanied by energy dissipation, while the electron gets localized at the moving shockwave singularity.
+Effect that is especially strong in graphene for two reasons: in the single-particle case we get a shockwave at very small fields due to the low electron mass, while in the many-particle case we can get large dissipation by using the large electron density.
+While the many-particle dissipation can be easily detected due to the rapid decay of the resonant field, the single-particle quantum shockwave can be most easily detected by locating the shockwave singularity with a high-resolution microscopy.

-This work was supported by the QuantiXLie Centre of Excellence, a project cofinanced by the Croatian Government and European Union through the European Regional Development Fund - the Competitiveness and Cohesion Operational Programme (Grant KK.01.1.1.01.0004).
+This work was supported by the European Commission and the Croatian Ministry of Science, Education and Sports Co-Financing Agreement No. 291823, Marie Curie FP7-PEOPLE-2011-COFUND NEWFELPRO project GRANQO, and QuantiXLie Centre of Excellence, a project cofinanced by the Croatian Government and European Union through the European Regional Development Fund - the Competitiveness and Cohesion Operational Programme (Grant KK.01.1.1.01.0004).